-Hardenbergh, a Democrat, was the representative for New Jersey's 7th congressional district from 1881 to 1883.
+Hardenbergh was the representative for New Jersey’s 7th congressional district and was a Democrat.
+He served from 1881 to 1883.

 From Dec 1875 to Mar 1883, Hardenbergh missed 109 of 1,054 roll call votes, which is 10.3%.
 This is better than the median of 28.9% among the lifetime records of representatives serving in Mar 1883.
 The chart below reports missed votes over time.